skorotkiewicz/skorotkiewicz.github.io/content/techlog/2024-01-10-when-the-tech-giants-falter.md

 SourceHut Tremors: 3 Hours of Silence

 First on the list is SourceHut, the hosting platform renowned for its minimalist approach and commitment to user privacy.
-However, for the past three hours, access to the service has been unattainable.
+However, for the past hour, access to the service has been unattainable.
 While details regarding the outage remain undisclosed, users hold their breath, awaiting a return to normalcy.

-"I've been using SourceHut for my projects, and this is the first time I've seen such a prolonged downtime," says one user, expressing concern.

 But that's not all.
-The second surprising development is that Ycombinator's Hacker News, a popular hub for information exchange and discussions among tech enthusiasts, has also been at a standstill for the last 20 minutes.
+The second surprising development is that Ycombinator's Hacker News, a popular hub for information exchange and discussions among tech enthusiasts, has also been at a standstill for the last 3 hours.
 What's the cause?
 We don't know yet.

 "I've been a daily user of Hacker News for over a decade, and this is the first time I've seen it go offline.
 It's like a mini-internet blackout for me," confesses another user.